mfkiwl/p3ui/README.md

 # C++, Python User Interface Library

-This project aims at fast prototyping and data visualization for applications written in C++ as well as in Python.
+This project aims at fast prototyping and development of performant applications in C++ or Python.

 #  Example